 Small Dollar Consumer Loans

-The Total Loan Value for Small Dollar Consumer Loans must be no less than \$500 and greater than \$5,000.
-Applicants must enter each loan as separate transactions in AMIS, along with the associated address and census tract.
+The Total Loan Value for Small Dollar Consumer Loans must be no less than \$500 and no greater than \$5,000.
+Applicants must enter each loan as separate transactions in AMIS, along with the associated address.